 Maryland courts must apply the same legal requirements to all alimony cases regardless of whether adultery has taken place.
 The court can consider one party's “bad” behavior when deciding alimony, but there are several other factors that will also be taken into consideration as to whether spousal support will be paid to or paid by either party.

-Speak with our Howard County alimony lawyers to learn what type of spousal support applies for you
+Speak with our Fulton alimony lawyers to learn what type of spousal support applies for you

 8171 Maple Lawn Blvd

 Phone: (443) 812-1435